serialport/node-serialport/publish-binaries.md

 ## Setup for Linux, Windows and OSX

-Every time a new tag for the latest release is pushed to github the continuous integration builds in Travis-CI and AppVeyor will generate the binaries for each platform and architecture, package and publish to the AS3 bucket.
+Every time a new tag for the latest release is pushed to github the continuous integration builds in Travis-CI and AppVeyor will generate the binaries for each platform and architecture.
+We use [node-pre-gyp-github](https://github.com/bchr02/node-pre-gyp-github) on top of node-pre-gyp to put binaries on github instead of s3.

 This can be checked in the .travis.yml file and appveyor.yml file.
 Within the files there are two methods for publishing new binaries for each version, one is if a `git tag` is detected; the other